FrancoFernando/coding-interview-preparation/leetcode75/714. Best Time to Buy and Sell Stock with Transaction Fee/notes.md

 # Thought Process

-This is a dynamic programming problem: we need to try all the possible combinations of buying and salling stocks and subproblems overlap.
+This is a dynamic programming problem: we need to try all the possible combinations of buying and selling stocks and subproblems overlap.

 At any given day, we can be in one of two states:
 a) Holding a stock